nomelif/ControlCodesRepo/Team Finland/README.md

-Team Finland's "Fidget Spinner"
+Team Finland's "Kyösti Yrjänä"
 ===============================

 Team Finland decided to build a quick and agile tripod design.
 It has seven DCMotors and no servos.
 The motors `moottori1`, `moottori2` and `moottori3` control the wheels.
 The motors `harja1`, `harja2` and `harja3` control the external combs.
 The motor `nostin` actuates the lifting mechanism. `imu` refers to the inertial measurement unit on the main control hub.
+The sensors `color1`, `color2` and `color3` are used as distance sensors to aida gauge the robot's angle and improve its balance.

 [Robodex page](https://robodex.win/finland)